jakobmattsson/bucketful/README.md

 So bucketful options can be given as arguments to the executable or put into `package.json`.
 But you're looking for more.
 Well then!

-Bucketful accepts an option called *configs* that can be used to choose which file(s) to read configuration from.
+Bucketful accepts an option called `configs` that can be used to choose which file(s) to read configuration from.
 Simply give it as a command line argument:

 `bucketful --configs somewhere/else/another_file.json`

-Now the file *another_file.json* will be used instead of `package.json` to read the rest of the arguments.
+Now the file `another_file.json` will be used instead of `package.json` to read the rest of the arguments.

 You can even supply multiple files separated with semicolon if you want to:

 `bucketful --configs "package.json;somewhere/else/another_file.json"`

 Now why would you want to do that?
 Well, if you want to check your config into source control but exclude secrets, you kind of have to load from two sources.
-So in this case, the non-secret things could be in package.json and the secrets (which are not commited) could be in somewhere/else/another_file.json.
+So in this case, the non-secret things could be in `package.json` and the secrets (which are not commited) could be in `somewhere/else/another_file.json`.

-The default value for configs is actually `package.json;config.json`, so the default is to use `config.json` as storage for your secrets.
+The default value for configs is actually `package.json;config.json`, so the convention is to use `config.json` as storage for your secrets.

-Yet another option is to use the file `~/.bucketful`.
+Yet another option is to use the file `~/.bucketful` (also on the json format).
 That one is always loaded, regardless of what you specify in the configs-parameter.
 That way you can extract common settings that are not specific for a particular project (like your company AWS stuff, possibly) once for all projects.

 If files are not enough for you, you can also use environment variables, like this:

 `bucketful__key=ABCD bucketful__secret==XYZW bucketful`

-That will read package.json, config.json and ~/.bucketful just as usual, but also the key and secret as expected.
-That is particularly useful in CI-envorinments and the like.
+That will read `package.json`, `config.json` and `~/.bucketful` just as usual, but also the key and secret as expected.
+That is particularly useful in CI-environments and the like.

 ### Resolution order

-If an option is given in two or more of these ways, then the more "local" one will take precedance.
+If an option is given in two or more of these ways, then the more "local" one will take precedence.
 The exact order, from strongest to weakest, is what follows:

 * Command line arguments
 * Files read from --configs, from first to last
 * Environment variables
 * ~/.bucketful

 Note that all arguments can be given in all of these ways.
 Except `configs`.
-That would be weird. it can only be supplied via the command line.
+That would be weird.
+It can only be supplied via the command line.

 Out of uniformity, the command line arguments can be given on the format `bucketful:option` as well, as to express the same namespacing as the files and environment variables enforce.
 So this is perfectly valid: